learn-co-curriculum/phase-1-javascript-variables-lab/README.md

 ## Problem Statement

-We've covered a lot of JavaScript concepts, but now it's time to put the concepts in to practice.
+We've covered a lot of JavaScript concepts, but now it's time to put the concepts into practice.
 We'll start with variables.

 ## Objectives